iterative/dvc.org/content/docs/studio/how-it-works.md

   [add the metrics and hyperparameters to your Git repositories manually](/doc/studio/user-guide/projects-and-experiments/configure-a-project#custom-metrics-and-parameters).
 - Details of your ML models, including versions and stage assignments, are extracted from the Git commits and tags.
-- Live metrics for experiments committed to Git are extracted from the data you send using [DVCLive].
+- Live metrics and plots for experiments committed to Git are extracted from the data you send using [DVCLive].

 ## How Iterative Studio presents your project data